 “Dropbox Vault is a feature that lets you create a location in Dropbox with an additional layer of security for your most sensitive files and share it with trusted contacts.
 This location, or “vault”, in your Dropbox account is guarded by a numeric password, or “PIN”, and can't be opened or accessed by third party apps.”
 (Source)

 Are Your Sensitive Files Really Safe?

-As we said, we use Dropbox for our business.
+As I said, I use Dropbox for my business.
 Dropbox just works, and it works well.
-It is very convenient to be able to share a folder with a client to allow them access to artwork, files, logos, and whatever else we’ve designed.
-We also love the ability to allow clients to upload files to us.
+It is very convenient to be able to share a folder with a client to allow them access to artwork, files, logos, and whatever else I’ve designed.
+I also love the ability to allow clients to upload files to me for projects.
 It’s much easier than email attachments.
-But, we would never upload sensitive files to Dropbox.
+But, I would never upload sensitive files to Dropbox.
 Why?
 Because Dropbox has the keys to those files!

 A False Sense of Security

 I believe the problem with Dropbox’s new Vault feature is it can easily cause a false sense of security.
 The way the service is marketed makes it sound like you’re safe to put sensitive files in Vault and no one can see them.
 People will take that to mean they can upload tax returns, medical records, passwords, and other files that contain personal information.
 In fact, on the FAQs page on Dropbox’s site they write that you can safely and securely upload, “Any files that include personal or sensitive information—like your Social Security number, driver’s license number, passport number, date of birth, or home address—can be added to Vault for extra security.”
 (Source)

 I’ve dug through the documentation for Vault on Dropbox’s website and cannot find any information that would even hint at Vault using zero-knowledge encryption.
 (Zero-knowledge means that Dropbox wouldn’t have the keys to your files, you would.)